ScottWe/solidity-1/tutorials/4_arbitrary_clients.md

 unique value to each address in any transaction.
 The specific values are unimportant, provided that we include all literals inside the neighbourhood.

-In other words, we must find the maximum number of addresses use by any transaction.
+In other words, we must find the maximum number of addresses used by any transaction.
 We call this number the maximum *transactional address footprint*.
 As the `Manager` bundle is free from address operators, we only need to count the number of contract addresses, address variables, and address arguments in